 Definition Classified as IUS?
-Capitalization DoD Examples Access Control Software This type of software, which is external to the operating system, provides a means of specifying who has access to a system and the specific capabilities authorized users are granted.
-No Include with equipment costs CA-ACF2, RACF Application Software A software program that performs a specific function directly for a user and can be executed without access to system control, monitoring, or administrative privileges.
-Yes Yes - When capitalization criteria is met Microsoft Excel, Adobe Photoshop Cloud - Public A cloud based environment that is generally external to the Department with infrastructure owned and managed by a third party.
-Public cloud services are generally subscription based.
-No No Dropbox Cloud - Private A cloud based environment that is generally internal to the Department and used solely by DoD Components.
-Yes Yes - When the capitalization criteria is met, the DoD Component that controls the IUS has financial reporting responsibility DISA milCloud Database Management System (DBM • T Computer software applications that interact with the user, other applications, and the database itself to capture and analyze data.
-Yes Yes - When capitalization criteria is met Oracle Enterprise Manager
+Capitalization DoD Examples

+Access Control Software

+This type of software, which is No Include with CA-ACF2,

+external to the operating system, equipment costs RACF

+provides a means of specifying who

+has access to a system and the

+specific capabilities authorized users

+are granted.

+Application Software

+A software program that performs a Yes Yes - When Microsoft Excel,

+specific function directly for a user capitalization Adobe

+and can be executed without access criteria is met Photoshop

+to system control, monitoring, or

+administrative privileges.

+Cloud - Public T Tag T= -

+A cloud based environment that is No No Dropbox

+generally external to the Department

+with infrastructure owned and

+managed by a third party.
+Public

+cloud services are generally

+subscription based.

+Cloud - Private V X7 XX71 41 DICA 101 1

+A cloud based environment that is Yes Yes - When the DISA milCloud

+generally internal to the Department capitalization

+and used solely by DoD criteria is met,

+Components. the DoD

+Component that

+controls the IUS

+has financial

+reporting

+responsibility

+Database Management System (DB)

+Computer software applications that Yes Yes - When Oracle

+interact with the user, other capitalization Enterprise

+applications, and the database itself criteria is met Manager

+to capture and analyze data.

-Financial Management Regulation Volume 4, Chapter 27, Annex 1 Date DoD 7000.14-R
+Financial Management Regulation Volume 4, Chapter 27, Annex 1 \ Date DoD 7000.14-R

-Definition Classified as IUS?
+G1 : G 1 TT 1 G 2 G : 1: : Date Definition Classified as IUS?
 Capitalization DoD Examples Enterprise Resource Planning System Commercial software that integrates business information flowing through the Component.
 ERP systems contain functional modules (e.g., financial, accounting, human resources, supply chain, and customer information) that are integrated within the core system or interfaced to external systems.
 Yes - portions of ERP systems are IUS (excluding any hardware acquired as part of the system) Yes - portions of ERP systems are capitalized Navy ERP, GFEBS, LMP, DAI Firmware A program recorded in permanent or semi-permanent computer memory.
-No - may be capitalized as part of equipment May be capitalized a part of equipment Radar system software, lathe Freeware / Open Source Software (OS SS) Software that is offered at no cost.
+No - may be capitalized as part of equipment May be capitalized a part of equipment Radar system software, lathe Freeware / Open Source Software (OS Software that is offered at no cost.
 No No Internet browser Hardware The physical components of IT, including the computers, peripheral devices such as printers, disks, and scanners, and cables, switches, and other IT equipment.
 No May be capitalized as general equipment depending on applicable capitalization criteria being met Router, Server, Modem, Switch License - Annual A software license that must be renewed annually to continue using the software.
 Yes No - an annual license does not meet the useful life criteria of 2 years for capitalization Microsoft Lync, VMWARE vSphere License - Enterprise A license that allows use of the software throughout an organization or for a specified number of users.
 Yes Only if it meets capitalization threshold and capital lease criteria Microsoft Office, Oracle License - Perpetual A software license that gives the Department the right to use the software in perpetuity.
 Yes Only if it meets capitalization threshold SAP Chrystal Reports